HuyaneMatsu/hata/docs/topics/slash.md

 - Global commands are updated only after 1 hour.
 - Acknowledging must be done within 3 seconds.
 - Followup messages can be sent within 15 minutes after acknowledging.
+- Custom emojis only show up correctly in interaction responses when `@everyone` role has `use_external_emojis` permission.

 The parameter types can be the following: